 Introduction

-Photosynthetic microalgae and cyanobacteria are distributed in various aquatic and terrestrial habitats thanks to advanced adaptation abilities to various habitats (e.g., soils, marine, airborne, plants and animals, but also extreme environments such as polar regions or desert) (Andersen 1992; Zancan et al., 2006; Tomitani et al., 2006; Seckbach, 2007; Elbert et al., 2012; Ramanan et al., 2015; Tesson et al., 2016; Seppey et al., 2017; Rippin et al., 2018).
-These ubiquitous microorganisms play essential ecological roles in global carbon and nitrogen cycles but also contribute to the production of atmospheric oxygen.
-As primary producers, they are at the basis of trophic networks (e.g. microbial loop in aquatic ecosystems, Azam et al, 1983) and may represent a rich reservoir of natural product biosynthetic diversity (Schenk et al., 2008).
+Photosynthetic microalgae and cyanobacteria can be found inhabiting diverse aquatic and terrestrial habitats thanks to their advanced abilities to adapt to a range of challenging environmental conditions (e.g., soils, marine, airborne, plants and animals, including extreme environments such as polar regions or deserts) (Andersen 1992; Zancan et al., 2006; Tomitani et al., 2006; Seckbach, 2007; Elbert et al., 2012; Ramanan et al., 2015; Tesson et al., 2016; Seppey et al., 2017; Rippin et al., 2018).
+These ubiquitous microorganisms play essential ecological roles in the global carbon and nitrogen cycles and also contribute to the production of atmospheric oxygen.
+As primary producers, they form the base of trophic networks (e.g. microbial loop in aquatic ecosystems, Azam et al, 1983) and may represent a potentially rich reservoir for diverse, natural biosynthetic products (Schenk et al., 2008).

-Soil microalgae primarily belong to three main groups: the prokaryotic cyanobacteria and two eukaryotic algae along with the green algae and the diatoms (Hoffmann, 1989).
-Cyanobacteria, commonly called ‘blue-green algae’, are prokaryotes with a monophyletic distribution inside eubacteria (Palinska et al., 2014).
+Soil microalgae primarily belong to three main groups: the prokaryotic cyanobacteria and two eukaryotic algae including the green algae and the diatoms (Hoffmann, 1989).
+Cyanobacteria, commonly called ‘blue-green algae’, are prokaryotes with a monophyletic distribution inside the eubacteria (Palinska et al., 2014).
 Eukaryotic algae represent a polyphyletic assemblage including several lineages that evolved from a primary common endosymbiosis: the main group of green algae (Viridiplantae) belongs to a well-supported monophyletic group subdivided in two major groups, the Chlorophyta and the Streptophyta [this second group includes Charophyta and the land plants; the red algae (Rodophyta) and the glaucophytes (Glaucophyta) ].
-Other lineages such as euglenids (Euglenozoa), chlorarachniophytes (Cercozoa), cryptomonads (Cryptophyta), haptophytes (Haptophyta or brown algae), stramenopiles [Bacillariophyta (or diatoms) and Ochrophyta) ], and Dinoflagellates (Miozoa, also know as Myzozoa)], also belong to the Viridiplantae group but have a secondary endosymbiosis origin (Andersen 1992; Bhattacharya & Medlin 1998; De Clerck 2012; Keeling 2004; Leliaert et al., 2012; Lowe et al., 2017).
+Other lineages such as euglenids (Euglenozoa), chlorarachniophytes (Cercozoa), cryptomonads (Cryptophyta), haptophytes (Haptophyta or brown algae), stramenopiles [Bacillariophyta (or diatoms) and Ochrophyta) ], and Dinoflagellates (Miozoa, also know as Myzozoa)], also belong to the Viridiplantae group but have a secondary endosymbiotic origin (Andersen 1992; Bhattacharya & Medlin 1998; De Clerck 2012; Keeling 2004; Leliaert et al., 2012; Lowe et al., 2017).

-The diversity and composition of the microbial photosynthetic community can be used as a bioindicator of soil quality (Pipe and Schubert, 1984), but also for the detection of invasive species or the identification and monitoring of specific groups involved in the biodegradation of environmental pollutants (Zancan et al., 2006; Sauvage et al., 2016; Lowe et al., 2017).
-It can also be used to unravel the role played by microbial photosynthetic communities in C fluxes, notably in marine (Hüegler and Sievert, 2011) and dryland (Muñoz-Rojas et al., 2018) ecosystems.
+The diversity and composition of the microbial photosynthetic community can be used as a bioindicator of soil quality (Pipe and Schubert, 1984) and the presence of invasive species.
+Microbial photosynthetic communities can also help identify and monitor the involvement of specific groups in the biodegradation of environmental pollutants (Zancan et al., 2006; Sauvage et al., 2016; Lowe et al., 2017).
+In addition a better understanding of microbial photosynthetic community diversity can help understand their function and contribution to C cycling, notably in marine (Hüegler and Sievert, 2011) and dryland (Muñoz-Rojas et al., 2018) ecosystems.